subella/SoftDrone-ROS/softdrone_core/drone_instructions.md

 - Run tmux to avoid multiple ssh sessions (unless you really want to)
   - Quick tmux guide can be found [here](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/).
   - The drone tmux configuration uses `Ctrl-a` as the leader key for all commands instead of `Ctrl-b`.
 You can get vim-like movement between panes with `Alt+[h,j,k,l]`.
-- First window is to edit any code on the drone (`roscd intel_aero_ros`)
+- First window is to edit any code on the drone (`roscd softdrone_ros`)
 - Second window is to flash the firmware (you can skip this if you want)
-- Third window is split into two panes: `roscore` and `roslaunch intel_aero_ros mocap_translation.launch gcs_ip:=YOUR_IP`
+- Third window is split into two panes: `roscore` and `roslaunch softdrone_ros mocap_translation.launch gcs_ip:=YOUR_IP`
-- Fourth window tends to also be split into two panes: `roslaunch intel_aero_ros SOME_LAUNCH_FILE` and a debug shell into the firmware.
+- Fourth window tends to also be split into two panes: `roslaunch softdrone_ros SOME_LAUNCH_FILE` and a debug shell into the firmware.
 At this point, I mainly use it to set parameters, which you can do from QGroundControl.
 - Fifth window is for copying logs: `cd /var/lib/mavlink-router`.
 I tend to rsync logs to a directory, but whatever works.

 Other things to remember: